 Step 2: Write an Appropriate Greeting

 A great way to open an email is with a formal greeting using the recipient’s name.
-This instantly rewards the reader, helping you create a better connection with them and letting them know that your email is meant for them.
-You should also know how to address them, considering the recipient’s titles or honorifics.
+This instantly rewards the reader, helping you create a better connection with them and letting them know your email is meant for them.
+Considering the recipient’s titles or honorifics, you should also know how to address them.

 If you’re missing a couple of names, you can simply reverse-search an email address through the platform to get someone’s full professional profile, including their name.
 Create custom email lists to engage in large cold campaigns and get your leads’ professional information so you can easily customize your email messages.
 You can also enrich your existing database by uploading it to UpLead and letting it populate with fresh data and validated email addresses.

-Try UpLead for free to see if it’s a good fit for you.
+Try UpLead for free to see if it fits you well.